izikeros/blog/content/posts/notes/type_hint_for_undetermined_number_of_elements.md

 ---
+Category: note
+Date: '2023-04-03'
+Modified: '2023-07-12'
-Title: Python - how to make type hint for the tuple with undetermined number of strings?
+Prompt: in python how to make type hint for the tuple with undetermined number of strings
 Slug: type-hint-for-undetermined-number-of-elements
-Date: 2023-04-03
-Modified: 2023-04-03
 Status: published
 Tags: python, type-hints, mypy, elypsis, tuple, union, python/typing
-Category: note
-prompt: in python how to make type hint for the tuple with undetermined number of strings
+Title: Python - How to Make Type Hint for the Tuple With Undetermined Number of Strings?
 ---

 To make a type hint for a tuple with an undetermined number of strings in Python, you can use the `Tuple` and `Union` types from the `typing` module.
 Here's an example: